ibm-cloud-docs/assistant/beta.md

 ## Available beta features
 {: #beta-features}

-The following features are available for use by participants in the beta program only.
-To find out how to request access, see [Participate in the beta program](/docs/services/assistant?topic=assistant-feedback#feedback-beta).
+The following features are available for use by participants in the early access program only.
+To find out how to request access, see [Participate in the early access program](/docs/services/assistant?topic=assistant-feedback#feedback-beta).
 {: preview}

 - The user interface of the Entities and Intents pages were updated to use a new JavaScript library that increases the page responsiveness.
 As a result, the look of some graphical user interface elements, such as buttons, changed slightly, but the function did not.